 That way the money will be seasoned and there won’t be the need for explanation letters if money is constantly going in and out of the account.

-Consider Any Red Flags
+6. Think of Any Red Flags

 Asset issues are often red flags for loan underwriters.
 They hate to see money that was just deposited into your account, as they’ll need to source it and then determine if it’s seasoned.